tartley/belter/README.md

 ## TODO

 ### features
-* move per frame
+* entity size
+* entity offset
-* draw shapes in correct orientation
+* entity orientation
-* rotate per frame
 * screenshot in readme?
+* camera offset
+* camera orientation
+* move things around on each frame
 * camera.
 Hmm.
 How to pass in all of:
     * perspective transform (fixed)
     * camera transform (per frame)